 For decades Marjorie Kelly has looked for ways that businesses can better contribute to the good of society.
 In 1987, after getting a master’s degree in journalism, she founded Business Ethics magazine to showcase socially responsible corporations.
 But after 20 years as president and publisher, she sold the magazine.
 She had come to an epiphany: Encouraging individual corporations to behave better was an insufficient route to improving society.
 Significant change would require a shift in the ownership structure of business.
 Kelly’s 2012 book, Owning Our Future,lays out ways to expand democratized ownership models, including employee ownership.

-Dana Brown, Thomas M. Hanna of the Democracy Collaborative write for In These Times on "It’s Time for a Public Option in the Pharmaceutical Industry."
-In this op-ed, Brown and Hanna, highlight TDC work in public ownerhsip and the need for "drugs for the public good:
+Dana Brown and Thomas Hanna of the Democracy Collaborative write for In These Times on "It’s Time for a Public Option in the Pharmaceutical Industry."
+In their article, Brown and Hanna highlight TDC work in public ownership and the need for "drugs for the public good:

 Dana Brown deputy director of the Next System Project writes for The American Prospect: "Before Big Pharma Kills Us, Maybe Public Pharma Can Save Us."
 In this article, Brown writes about the need for public funded medical research:

 Jane Paul, writes in Dollars and Sense, about "Workplace Solidarity in the Equitable Economy."
 In this article, Paul quotes The Democracy Collaborative communication director John Duda on a cooperative support system: